ChotoTheBright/ChocolateQuake/README.md

 *After* compiling the solution from the WinQuake/HandmadeQuake folder, the steps to complete the patch can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=113399618

+Unfortunately, the original videos that Philip did seems to have been removed from youtube, but I was able to find a compiled list of the series.
+I am going to see about something relatively painless like a google drive or dropbox link to access the VODS since they are too large to upload to GitHub.

 Final notes, this repo does not contain any .pak files, those must be obtained independently.
 It is also not intended to be an advanced source port, rather a learning tool for building and compling your own version of the original software, without the snags and pitfalls that the original code brings today.

 ChotoTheBright - October 2022